cinguilherme/clj-backend-tmp/README.md

 Architecture style aligned with the Hexagonal Architecture with a little sprincles of personal bias.

 There is a docker-compose file here with most of the dependecies ready to roll, except for Datomic.
 This one you have to figure out.
 [Datomic Dev](https://docs.datomic.com/on-prem/getting-started/dev-setup.html)

+quick setup for datomic after download the local-dev-server run `bin/maven-install` so that the datomic.api can be available since it's not public.

 ## Releases and Dependency Information